jul6art/symfony-skeleton/data/docs/INSTALL.md

 ### Breadcrumb

-> You can disabled the breadcrumb for a specific page
+> You can disable the breadcrumb for a specific page

 ```twig
 {% set breadcrumb = false %}